-The course targets: - Statisticians from national statistical offices; Ministries of labour and other institutions involved in production of work and social statistics; - Governmental agencies responsible for developing and implementing volunteering policies, labour-market data analysis and national SDG reporting; ILO Social Partners (employers' and workers' organizations); research and academic institutions; international organizations; development agencies; non-governmental organizations; - Employment and development policy analysts from National Statistical Offices, Research and Academic institutions, International organizations and Donor organizations.
+The course targets: - Statisticians from national statistical offices; Ministries of labour and other institutions involved in production of work, social, and gender statistics; - Governmental agencies responsible for developing and implementing policies addressing unpaid care work/volunteer work, labour-market data analysis and national SDG reporting; ILO Social Partners (employers' and workers' organizations); research and academic institutions; international organizations; development agencies; non-governmental organizations. - Employment and development policy analysts from National Statistical Offices, Research and Academic institutions, International organizations and Donor organizations.

 The main objective of the course is to “support and guide countries in generating systematic and comparable data on unpaid care work and volunteering via additional modules in labour-force surveys.
 The course aims to provide participants with the necessary skills to collect, measure, and analyse data to measure unpaid care work and volunteering.
 Moreover, the course will also emphasize the latest 19th ICLS resolutions concerning the measurement and analysis of unpaid care work and volunteering. “